mayaschroedl/pos_phylo_biogeo/supplementary_material/README.md

-# Supplementary material of the Master's thesis "Colonization and diversification history of Madagascan palms with new phylogenomic evidence from the genus *Orania* (Arecaceae)" by Maya Schrödl
+# Supplementary material of the Master's thesis "[Colonization and diversification history of Madagascan palms with new phylogenomic evidence from the genus *Orania* (Arecaceae)](https://github.com/pebgroup/pos_phylo_biogeo/blob/master/Master_Thesis_Maya_Schrodl.pdf)" by Maya Schrodl

 ## PART B: Testing the 'Time-for-Speciation hypothesis' in Madagascan palms